 What Are Gnats Attracted To?

 Gnats are generally attracted to fruits.
-The smell of fruits starting to ripe are too attractive to gnats that they can’t resist it.
+The smell of fruits starting to ripen are too attractive to gnats that they can’t resist it.
 However, if you see gnats on your succulent, the source of the problem could be different.
 The following are the most common causes of fungus gnats on succulents.

 Succulents are sensitive to overwatering.
 Soggy soil can invite gnats.
 For this reason, you should not overwater your plant.
 Note that succulents are drought-tolerant plants and they can survive many days without water.

 A golden rule in growing succulents is to keep the soil dry and not soggy.
 You can only water your succulent once a week to ensure the plant is still getting some nourishment.
 But if you let it soak in water, fungus gnats could start attacking your plant.

 Using the wrong can attract the fungus gnats immensely.
 Loam soil, for example, is not advisable for succulents because it can hold more water than sandy soil.
 When the roots of your succulent start to rot, its scent can reach hundreds of gnats.
 Sooner or later, you will see them feasting on your soil.

 You may not notice it from the beginning, but someone might have thrown some trash on your succulents.
 If you haven’t checked out your succulents lately, this garbage could have rotted on the soil.
 The scent of rotting garbage can eventually attract more fungus gnats.
 In this case, you may need to re-pt your succulents right away.
 Allowing your succulents to sit on rotted soil will put them in a fatal situation.

 Steps On How to Get Rid Of Gnats With Dawn Dish Soap in Succulents